Betty Milan

 In 2018, she was invited to Georgetown University, Johns Hopkins, and the New York School of Arts to speak on the diaspora and literature.
 In 2019, she attended Lebanese Diaspora Energy in Beirut, where she was honored for her contribution to her ancestors’ homeland (photo).

-In 2021 Lacan Still was published.
-Betty Milan’s twenty-seventh book, due to the pandemic, was released virtually.
+In 2021 Lacan ainda was published by Companhia das Letras.
 It was a critical and commercial success and the second edition of the book was quickly printed.
-In the same year, the film Adieu Lacan was released in the United States, directed by Richard Ledes.
-It was an adaptation of the novel The Parrot and the Doctor and the play Goodbye, Doctor.
-Also in that year, Betty was elected to chair number 04 at Academia Paulista de Letras (Literature Academy of São Paulo).
+In the same year, the rights for the film Adieu Lacan were bought by Richard Ledes.
+The film is an adaptation of the novel Lacan’s Parrot and the play Goodbye, Doctor.
+Also in 2021 Betty was elected to chair number 04 at Academia Paulista de Letras (Literature Academy of São Paulo).

-In 2022 Betty launched her twenty-eighth book Heresy in a Live Internet Conference, with the participation of the literary critic Manuel da Costa Pinto and the executive editor of the Publisher RECORD, Rodrigo Lacerda.
+It 2022 the film was released and can be seen in the streaming.
+Also in this year éditions érès published Pourquoi Lacan and Betty launched in Brasil Heresia in a live Internet Conference, with the participation of the literary critic Manuel da Costa Pinto and the executive editor of RECORD, Rodrigo Lacerda.

 Milan has written successful essays, novels, crônicas, interviews, and plays.
 She is drawn to a large range of topics and moves freely between them.
 It is hardly surprising that Paris não acaba nunca is dedicated “to those who know how to wander.”
 The word “wanderer” fits this author perfectly; her irreverence stems from the fact that she leaps guiltlessly from branch to branch, rejecting the guiding maxim of most Brazilian intellectuals: “Every jack to his trade.”
 It is precisely because she has never followed this dictum that she opened her ears to Carnival revelers and as a result introduced into Brazilian culture a new concept of playone that sociologist Gilberto Freyre found of great interest.

-Betty Milan’s independence and daring, traits she shares with the heroine of The Parrot and the Doctor, have led her to reject various forms of imperialism and instead foster a love for Brazil.
+Betty Milan’s independence and daring, traits she shares with the heroine of Lacan’s Parrot, have led her to reject various forms of imperialism and instead foster a love for Brazil.
 Yet she never lapses into nationalism, something that would be incompatible with her way of being, because she is grounded in a cosmopolitanism, evinced through her constant travels from one country to the other, from one culture to the other.